alf808/project5-neighborhood/README.md

 1. There are some functions that could have been encapsulated in the Pin class as it was required in the OOP project.
 However scoping issues came up when I attempted to use the pseudo-classical OOP structure with prototypal methods when using Knockout.
 I need to do more research to accomplish this.

 1. Google Map's InfoWindow does not lend itself easily to styling.
 It is possible to style it.
-I prepared my code to do a DOM manipulation in case it be required in the future to style InfoWindow more intricately.
+I prepared my code to do DOM manipulation in case it be required in the future to style InfoWindow more intricately.

 ### Functionality of the Neighborhood application